treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Tables

-* Use a collective name or, less ideally, a plural form.
-For example (in order of preference) `staff` and `employees`.
 * Do not prefix with `tbl` or any other such descriptive prefix or Hungarian notation.
 * Never give a table the same name as one of its columns and vice versa.
-* Avoid, where possible, concatenating two table names together to create the name of a relationship table.
-Rather than `cars_mechanics` prefer `services`.

 ### Columns